NativeScript/docs-v7/getting-started.md

 Here's a guide to what these files do:

-* The outer `app` directory is the **development space for your application**.
+* The inner `app` directory is the **development space for your application**.
 * The `platforms` directory is created empty.
 When you add a target platform to your project, the NativeScript CLI creates a new subdirectory with the platform name.
 The subdirectory contains the ready-to-build platform-specific resources of your app.
-* The `App_Resources` subdirectory is the directory that contains **platform-specific resources** such as icons, splash screens and platform-specific configuration files like `AndroidManifest.xml` and `Info.plist`.<br/>When you create a new project, only icons and splash screens are present in this directory.
+* The `App_Resources` subdirectory is the directory that contains **platform-specific resources** such as icons, splash screens and platform-specific configuration files like `AndroidManifest.xml` and `Info.plist`.
+When you create a new project, only icons and splash screens are present in this directory.
 * The `tns_modules` subdirectory contains the NativeScript modules.
 Each module exposes a device or platform functionality such as the camera, location services or the user interface.
 * `app.js` is the starting point for the logic of your app.
 In the sample app, `app.js` sets the app's `mainModule`, or the first page in your sample app, to `app/main-page`, which effectively gives control to the `app/main-page.js` and `app/main-page.xml` files.

+> **IMPORTANT**: Avoid modifying your projects inside the `platforms` directory.
+During build-related operations, your changes will be overridden by your code and resources from the `app` directory.

 ## Step 6: Build something awesome

 Now that you have an app running, let's switch up the NativeScript-generated sample to introduce some of NativeScript's features.
+In this step you'll build a simple task manager.
+Although simple, this app provides a simple introduction to building UIs, implementing MVVM, and styling NativeScript apps with CSS.
+Let's get started.

 ### Step 6.1: Adding a UI

-NativeScript uses an XML structure to define UI component.
+NativeScript uses an XML structure to define UI components.
 Your app has one page, which has its UI defined in `app/main-page.xml`.
 In the same `app` directory, create a sibling file named `list.xml`, and paste in the following contents:

 ```XML
 <Page loaded="loaded">